Dismissal for Just Cause

 It can be exceedingly difficult for your employer to demonstrate that your behaviour was so bad that there was no other alternative but to immediately dismiss you.
 Only the most serious form of misconduct will meet this test.

-Many employers will allege that there is just cause as a tactic to try to reduce or avoid paying you severance.
-Therefore, whether just cause for dismissal exists can often be disputed.
-Speaking to an experienced employment lawyer to review your individual circumstances is imperative to determine whether you can successfully challenge your employer’s allegations and claim compensation and damages arising from your dismissal.
+Many employers will allege that there is just cause as a tactic to try to reduce or avoid paying you severance pay.
+Therefore whether just cause for dismissal exists can often be disputed.
+This is where wrongful dismissal claims often come into play, as it can be disputed whether just cause truly existed.

 - fraud/theft/dishonesty